JKirchartz/jkirchartz.github.com/_drafts/unpublished-your_culture_is_not_your_culture.md

 on a "team" if you don't communicate?
 Communication isn't just calling a meeting to recite sales numbers and give the latest roadmap update, it's a two-way street where every member of the team is offered a chance to participate, and individual contributions are recognized and respected.
+If your workflow involves QA and code-review (oh please, for the love of all that is holy, be doing code reviews) and some bad code gets pushed to production, your CTO shouldn't be running around looking for one dev to blame, because that's a systemic failure.

 You say value "Innovation," you better.
 Nobody wants a carbon copy, you need to bring your own special mojo to the table.
 If you haven't found what makes you special